snowplow/snowplow-cpp-tracker/README.md

  host> make
 ```

-This will create two executables - the first is the test-suite which can be executed with `make unit-tests`.
+This will create two executables - the first is the test-suite which can be executed with `make tests`.

 The other is an example program which will send one of every type of event to an endpoint of your choosing like so: